rommapp/romm/DEVELOPER-SETUP.md

 ## Setting up the backend

-### Copy envs.template to envs.env and fill the variables
+### Copy env.template to .env and fill the variables

 ```sh
 cp env.template .env